BruntonUWBio/FaceMapper/README.md

 Double-click on a dot to mark/unmark as guess <br />
 Right double click on canvas to mark all selections as guess <br />

-Command line tools:
+#Command Line Arguments
 - "csv %path/to/csv" will open from a pre-existing file inside of an image directory

-Requires:
+#Requirements
 - ffmpeg (for video processing)

+#Scripts
+##XmlTransformer
 XMLTransformer turns a CSV (outputted by FaceMapperFrame) or a .pts file into an xml format usable by Dlib
+###Command Line Arguments
-- -g flag for including guesses
+- -g flag for including dots marked as guess in FaceMapper tool